Azure Virtual Network is free of charge. Every subscription is allowed to create up to 50 virtual networks across all regions.

 |Outbound data transfer||$- per GB|

-A Virtual Network can have one or more VPN Gateways to connect back to an on-premises network or other Virtual Networks in Azure.
+A virtual network can have one or more VPN gateways to connect back to on-premises network or other virtual networks in Azure.
 The VPN Gateway is charged as detailed here

 Support and SLA

-- We provide technical support for all Azure services released to General Availability through Azure Support, starting at $29.0/month.
+- We provide technical support for all Azure services released to general availability through Azure Support, starting at $29/month.

-No. There will be no charge for data transfer within a VNET.
+No, there is no charge for data transfer within a virtual network